toshi0123/gitlab-ce/README.md

 [![Docker Repository on Quay](https://quay.io/repository/toshi0123/gitlab-ce/status "Docker Repository on Quay")](https://quay.io/repository/toshi0123/gitlab-ce)

 This image is under developing.
 Configure files are not stored in any volumes.
-So if you test this image, you have to back up yourself.
+So if you test this image, you have to backup by yourself.

 This gitlab-ce built from source file.
 You can check the installation guides as follows.